 Israel has not always been an honest foreign aid recipient, breaking both U.S. and international laws by the misuse of American weaponry, espionage and selling sensitive military equipment and knowledge to countries unfriendly to the United States.

 Weapons use violations

-Jonathan Pollard was indicted in November 1985 for selling classified documents to Israel.
-Four Israelis also were charged.
+- Jonathan Pollard, indicted in November 1985 for selling classified documents to Israel.
+Four Israelis also charged.
 Pollard was convicted and is serving a life sentence.

 - Lawrence Franklin, indicted June 13, 2005, for the unauthorized disclosure of classified information relating to al Qaeda, U.S. policy toward Iran and the Khobar Towers bombing in Saudi Arabia to a foreign diplomat.

 - Steven J. Rosen and Keith Weissman, of the AIPAC lobby, were indicted on Aug.
 4, 2005, for their part in the Franklin’s espionage.
 On May 1, 2009, U.S. prosecutors filed a motion to dismiss the case because of the likelihood that classified information would be revealed at trial that would damage national security.

 - Ben-Ami Kadish, arrested on April 22, 2008, on suspicion of giving classified information on nuclear weapons to Israel.
 Kadish pleaded guilty on May 29, 2009, to one count of conspiracy to act as an unregistered agent of Israel and was fined $50,000.

 - Stewart Nozette, indicted on Oct.
 15, 2009, for allegedly attempting to sell classified information about U.S. satellites, early-warning systems and other systems to the Mossad (Israel’s foreign intelligence and spy agency).
 Nozette pleaded guilty to a “seemingly unrelated two-count charge of conspiracy to defraud the United States and tax evasion.”